 How to work better, faster

 Using deployment tools that support continuous product design like feature flags could be helpful.
 We have found that many of the data inconsistencies are not introduced by TMS publishes but instead by changes in the application itself.
 Feature flags allow for faster, more nimble changes in production deployments.
 Development teams introducing anomalies in data can be more quickly detected during the scaled rollout and fixed within a sprint because the problem shows up during the test cycle instead of post-release.
-(To learn more about how Data Sentinel can be used to automatically detect these issues, please reach out!)
+(To learn more about how Sentinel Insights can be used to automatically detect these issues, please reach out!)

 You’ll also want to be mindful about communicating the value of data collection to the delivery team.
 Agile transformations put a huge focus on user stories — the “why” behind the work.
 You will need to establish a healthy working relationship with your development teams and clearly articulate why you require reliable, stringent data collection standards.
 By doing so, you will be able to build credibility — in a more perfect world, the teams could build in data collection validation to their user stories as a part of acceptance criteria, allowing you to provide feedback along the way instead of discovering problems in the data weeks or months after the work is done.